-In addition, if you participate in the PPP, you cannot change or cancel your enrollment in the FEHB Program unless you experience an IRS "qualified life event."
+In addition, if you participate in the PPP, you cannot change or cancel your enrollment in the FEHB Program unless you experience an IRS defined QLE, described on page 6.

 When am I eligible to participate?

 You are eligible to participate in the PPP if you are an active employee and you are eligible to participate in the FEHB Program.